 The Regency: War with England

 Henry VIII, like his predecessors, was ambitious to control Scotland.
 The English king’s initial plan was to use diplomacy and have his son Edward, the Prince of Wales, marry the young queen Mary.
-Mary of Guise was not against the idea, but the Scots were not keen to forgo any of their independence, and the Scottish Parliament rejected the offer.
+Mary of Guise was not against the idea, but the Scottish lords were not keen to forgo any of their independence, and the Scottish Parliament rejected the offer.
 Henry persisted with the scheme with the so-called 'Rough Wooing' of 1544-1545 CE when the Scottish Lowlands were ravaged and Edinburgh attacked in 1544.
 Unsurprisingly, this policy only hardened Scottish resolve, and the Scots were victorious against an English army at the Battle of Ancrum Moore in 1545.
 Henry abandoned his plans until another army was sent in 1547, which won the Battle of Pinkie (near Musselburgh) on 10 September.
 This campaign was during the reign of Henry’s successor Edward VI of England (r.
 1547-1553), but no lasting advantage was achieved, and the newly established English garrisons there came under repeated Scottish attack.
 England was then also having problems with its own internal rebellions and defending its interests in France.
 In 1550 CE, a peace treaty was signed between England, France, and Scotland.

 In early 1548 CE, Mary of Guise had sent her daughter to be looked after by her French family and educated at the court of Henry II of France (r.
 1547-1549 CE).
 Mary of Guise herself spent 1550-1551 in France with her relatives before returning to Scotland.
 The Treaty of Haddington was signed, which arranged for Queen Mary to marry the future Francis II of France (r.
 1559-1560).
 The marriage took place in April 1558 and so Queen Mary became the queen of France (r.
 1559-1560) as well as Scotland.